(cordia elaeagnoides or cordia

 emulsion or put it in a paper bag).
 It can generally not be

-air dried in pieces thicker than 1.5".
+air dried in pieces thicker than 1.5 inches, or cracks normally result.
 The wood comes from Mexico.

 * pentacryl stabilization:

 go to bottom of pen blank page for explanation --click